Ian here — that bald Californian with the sideburns lurking at the back of most Byte The Book events.

-Though I would now be watering the upstairs neighbors’ plants for years to come I was still on budget.
-It was finally time for sound.
-If you don’t want to pay anything for your production, you can offer your book to ACX’s network of narrators and “studio professionals” and split the proceeds.
-If you pay a one-time production fee you maintain all rights.
-The average cost of is around £150 per finished hour (most audiobooks are around 10 hours long).
+Though I would now be watering the upstairs neighbors’ plants for years to come I was still on budget (and very happy with the cover).
+It was time for sound.
+If you don’t want to pay anything for your production, you can offer your book to ACX’s network of narrators and “studio professionals” and split the proceeds if one of them is interested.
+Otherwise you can find a narrator and studio you like, pay a one-time production fee and maintain all rights.
+The average cost of this is around £150 per finished hour (most audiobooks are around 10 hours long).
 But this octopus wanted to do it himself.
 So, after skimming an article entitled,

 …I felt pretty confident I could record the thing myself.

 To that end I filled the closet with bolsters off the couch (to baffle sound) plugged a USB microphone into my laptop, fired up Garage Band and off I went.
 According to ACX guidelines, each “chapter” must be uploaded as a separate file.
 Once I had a few pieces recorded I sent them to ACX to make sure I was on the right track.